bmcano/ResistanceCalculatorApp/README.md

  - targeted android 14

 ## Version 3.0.2
- - buttons to link to play store were swaped
+ - buttons to link to play store were swapped

-Current version of the app is `v3.0.2`.

-As of 8/2/23 the app has a 4.5 star review and over 10000 downloads on the Google Play Store.